|

 +1 piece of: 37 x 16 cm.

-This game PCB filled with chips was in an Arcade machine way back in 1985.
+This game PCB is filled with chips from inside an Arcade machine way back in 1985.

 include a PCB with only 2 or 3 chips.